ABOUT THE OP EPISODIC LAB

-The Orchard Project’s Episodic Lab, now entering its fourth year, allows a cohort of writers to work together and interact with industry guests to advance the development of their pilots.
-In a virtual setting via teleconference, participants will each have the time and resources to manifest their artistic vision.
-With a curiosity for feedback and desire to interrogate both the form and current trends, participants will engage in a pilot-and-project-centered lab with the final goal of creating a more vibrant and impactful draft of their episodic pilot.
+The Orchard Project’s TV/Episodic Lab, now entering its sixth year, allows a cohort of writers to work together and interact with industry guests to advance the development of their pilots.
+In a virtual setting, participants have the time and resources to manifest their vision with a project of their own.
+With a curiosity for feedback and desire to interrogate both the form and current trends, participants engage in a pilot-and-project-centered lab with the final goal of creating a more vibrant and impactful draft of their episodic pilot.

-Working with the extended Orchard Project network of episodic professionals, writers will engage in group critique, professional critique, a mock writers’ room, cold table reads, as well as have access to all Orchard Project community learning panels outside of the lab that are central to their success in episodic storytelling.
-The objective of this lab is to “bridge the gap” for artists of promise and use the unique support of an extraordinary peer group and the Orchard Project to expand and articulate their personal voice/vision and hone the writing and world of their pilot.
+Led by an Orchard Project Program Director, the Lab primarily works as a group to refine and develop their pilots.
+Participants engage in group critique, professional critique with outside guests, a mock writers’ room, cold table reads, and have access to all Orchard Project community learning panels outside of the lab that are central to their success in episodic storytelling.
+The objective of this lab is to provide the same form fitting and process-centric resources the Orchard Project has brought to its other development labs, whether the participant are well versed in the episodic form or not.
+Those who thrive use the unique support of an extraordinary peer group and the Orchard Project to expand and articulate their personal voice/vision and hone the writing and world of their pilot.

-The Orchard Project Episodic Lab will meet over five weeks, three days a week for 2.5 hours each meeting, uniting five pilots and their writers with the time and resources to further articulate the vision for an episodic pilot.
+- A development phase in the summer that meets as a group twice a week over six weeks, uniting the cohort’s pilots and their writers with the time and resources to further articulate the vision for an episodic pilot.